darwingp/darwin/README.md

 ## Terminology

-"testcase" -> A function that takes a Push program and returns a numberical error value.
+*testcase* -> A function that takes a Push program and returns a numberical error value.
               These are usually created/declared through the testcase macro.

-"gene" -> A hash map containing a key :instruction which denotes the value of the gene
+*gene* -> A hash map containing a key :value which denotes the value of the gene after
-          and other keys representing epigenetic markers.
+          translation and other keys representing epigenetic markers.
 Some epigenetic markers include:
   - `:silent` -> if set to true, the gene is not expressed.
   - `:close` -> the number of close parens to insert after the gene
   - `:no-op` -> No-ops the gene.
 The gene still affects genome translation.
   - `:arity` -> The arity of a push instruction.
 Affects parenthesization.

-"individual" -> A hashmap containing the following keys:
+*individual* -> A map containing the following keys:

     {
       :program '()   ; A list of instructions and literals :genome '()    ; A list of @gene@s
       :total-error 0 ; A numeric value equal to the sum of all errors :errors '()    ; A list of numeric values, where a value at index n corresponds to ; the error on the nth test case.
     }

-"genome" -> A list of genes
+*genome* -> A list of genes

-"population" -> A list of individuals
+*population* -> A list of individuals
-"generation" -> A list; At any given state of the GP algorithm, the set of individuals
+*generation* -> A population at a given iteration of evolution.
-                who are ontologically related to the initial population and have similar lineage, as well as any programs introduced into that set.

 ## TODO